Beer for Women

-They may be a respected part of the Wiltshire business community, but marketing does not appear to be their strong suit.
+They may be a respected part of their local business community, but marketing does not appear to be their strong suit.
 First off, don’t use the same response to fob people off.
 We can all see all the comments and can see that you can’t be bothered to address people individually.

 Coconut Flower Beer can be enjoyed and experienced by people of all genders.
 Our intention was not to offend anyone, or alienate any group with the name of our beer.
 Please don’t construe the name literally.
 Our intention is solely to raise awareness, provide solidarity, and challenge the deep-rooted stigma in many cultures towards women drinking beer.Comment standard response

 The part I find particularly interesting is them telling people not to construe the name literally, implying that they meant ‘beer for women’ was not to be taken literally.
 Did I mention that’s the most prominent part of the label as we’ve seen it so far?
 Takes me back to the Brewdog Pink IPA fiasco a few years ago where they tried to be so ironic in biting back at sexism in beer that they ended up apologising for creating a product that did a textbook job of perpetuating sexism in beer.

 Apparently this is out next week and their social media is going to tell us more about how their brand is raising awareness, providing solidarity and challenging deep rooted stigmas towards women drinking beer.
 So that’s something to look forward to.